 - August 15-31 for a January start in the Generic option

 The application will be available only during these application windows.
-It will be available via a link provided on the nursing web home page.
+It will be available via a link provided in the Online Application section.
 During the May application period, there is a separate application for each option.

 Applicants should have read the information regarding eligibility and readiness for admission prior to applying and determine that the requirements are met.
 New information such as updated transcripts or TEAS score cannot be accepted after the application is submitted.
 These documents also cannot be submitted with the application but must already be posted to the Polk State transcript.

 Applicants applying for the Transition option will need to scan and upload a copy of their license or certificate with their application.
 Those eligible for Transition but who are not sure about which option is best may also apply for the Generic option.
 They will need to do both applications.
 Students are accepted into the program using a ranking system.
 Points are awarded for previous degrees (associate’s, bachelor’s, master’s) and service as a veteran.
 Honorably discharged veterans with verified service need to upload a copy of the DD214 Member copy 4 with the application.
 There is no waiting list so students not accepted will need to reapply.